ScienceComputing/Python_Programming/Data_Structure_Algorithm/Stack.md

     self.top = None # No node at the top of the stack self.size = 0 # Zero elements in the stack

+  # Push an element onto a stack using singly linked lists
   def push(self, data):
     new_node = Node(data) # Create a node with the data
     if self.top: